GregDMeyer/IQPwn/README.md

 # IQPwn

-**tl;dr** This repository implements the algorithms in [this paper [link forthcoming]] for forging quantum data to pass the "test of quantumness" from [this paper](https://royalsocietypublishing.org/doi/10.1098/rspa.2008.0443).
+**tl;dr** This repository implements the algorithms in [this paper](https://arxiv.org/abs/1912.05547) for forging quantum data to pass the "test of quantumness" from [this paper](https://royalsocietypublishing.org/doi/10.1098/rspa.2008.0443).

 <img src="media/iqpwn.gif" width="524">
 (... slightly embellished for dramatic effect)

 ---

 In [[SB2009]](https://royalsocietypublishing.org/doi/10.1098/rspa.2008.0443), a cryptographic protocol is presented for testing the quantum capabilities of an untrusted party.
 The authors show that under certain cryptographic assumptions, a prover can only pass the interactive test if they are IQP-capable (roughly, if they can run quantum circuits).
 The code in this repository breaks those assumptions.
-In particular, this repository contains an implementation of the algorithms described  [here [link forthcoming]] for extracting the protocol's secret key.
+In particular, this repository contains an implementation of the algorithms described [here](https://arxiv.org/abs/1912.05547) for extracting the protocol's secret key.
 It also contains timing code to generate the plots in the paper.

 ## Requirements